MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-schedule-board-configure-service-activity.md

 # Use the schedule board to configure service activity

-## Navigate the service calendar
+Schedule Board in Service Scheduling lets you view resource availability before you can book them for service activities.
+Set up views and filters as per your preference and book service activities for each of your resources.

-In the Service calendar, you can do the following tasks and activities:
+In the schedule board, you can do the following tasks and activities:

 - View your organization's daily, weekly, and monthly schedule of appointments and service activities.